 Aam Olas EpisodesSocial IssuesTrending

-Pakistan Inflation Crisis and the Fuel Squeeze
+Pakistan’s Inflation Crisis and the Fuel Squeeze

-In many parts of the country, that pressure is felt most sharply by drivers, laborers, and low-income households.
+In many parts of the country, that pressure is felt most sharply by drivers, labourers, and low-income households.
 When fuel prices rise, transport becomes more expensive, food becomes harder to afford, and a day’s earnings start losing meaning before the day is even over.

 Why the Pakistan Inflation Crisis Feels Personal